 Terry Denmon: I think they are.
 A real smart guy, a friend of mine had helped invent a computer chipmunk, lots of big companies.
 He told me he saw a study one time, he said money won’t retain employees.
 He said he just puts them on the money chase, they start chasing more and more money.
 So what retains employees is they feel like they part of the deal, they understand what their job is, they understand what the big picture is and they can see where their job fits into the big picture and I’ve always remembered that it’s hard to accomplish, but I’ve always remembered that.
 But a lot of our people are like warehouse type people, they’re not particularly skilled or something like that.
 They don’t care if they come to work or not for the most part, we get some good ones, we get some really good ones.
 We had some stays a long time but then a lot of them that come up here and work, they work, I won’t work for Mojo as cool as it can be.
 Well, it don’t matter if you working for Mojo or who work, warehouse workers moving a lot of boxes around and they don’t care if they come to work or not.
 So we have an attitude problem with at least the lower end of the pay scale employees in America so.

 Ramsey Russell: Well, let’s see, I’m sitting there thinking, I hope Forrest don’t get mad at me to saying this, but I don’t already said it, so I’ll say it again.
 I’ll keep going the storyline, he had an employee that he loved, loved his kid that hadn’t hit 1100 outside yet and he still loved him because the guy was showing up, doing everything and he liked him so well, he gave him a 25% pay increase because he wanted to move him on up.
-And what he found out, immediately after giving that pay increase, the boy started working 25% left.
+And what he found out, immediately after giving that pay increase, the boy started working 25% less.
 He was happy where he was, so he started skipping days at work to keep.
 And I’m like, that don’t make sense, I mean, the whole idea to climb and chase and earn.
 And here’s what I’m getting at, Terry, is I’ve been at this now for 22 or 23 years and thanks to Ms. Anita, it works.
 But it’s a somebody that I’ve been talking to they wrote me a text the other day, they said, man talking to you and seeing what you’ve done and everything else, you’ve inspired me and my goal is in one year, to be exactly where you are and I’m like, and all I could say to myself was, it took me 20 years to get here, of getting up every day and taking one step and one step and one step forward and 5 step back because of something and then going again for 20 years.
 And I’ve inspired this person to be where I am in one year and I don’t see how it’s possible, I don’t see how that’s even realistic.
 You’ve got to get up and work, you’ve been at this thing for a long time.

 Terry Denmon: Long time.
 How you eat an elephant, Ramsey.